wayfair-incubator/forker/README.md

 ## Developing

-> First, you'll need to have a reasonably modern version of `node` handy.
+> 💡 **Tip:**  You'll want to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.

 Install the dependencies